RocketChat/docs-old/5. Developer Guides/4. REST API/README.md

 Our RESTful APIs should be easy to extend, and the current implementation is specifically coded to illustrate techniques required to overcome common problems.

-If you're an end-user and not a dev or a tester, [create an issue](https://github.com/RocketChat/Rocket.Chat/issues/new) to request new APIs -- and [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=49QX7TYCVZK8L) to the project.
+If you're an end-user and not a dev or a tester, [create an issue](https://github.com/RocketChat/Rocket.Chat/issues/new) to request new APIs -- and consider [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZL94ZE6LGVUSN) to the project.

 > All API calls are made using curl in this doc.
 However, you are free to use
 > Java / Python / PHP / Golang / Ruby / Swift / Objective-C / Rust / Scala / C# or other